Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 }
 ```

-- **Rescursive** - Looks for scripts by searching through all "Resource Script Directories".
+- **Recursive** - Looks for scripts by searching through all "Resource Script Directories".
 When using this method, you cannot have multiple resources that have the same class name.